fbpx

 TELL US A LITTLE ABOUT YOUR FAMILY AND WHAT YOU DO FOR A LIVING.

 I have been married to Ping Shen whom I met in our hometown back in China.
-I cannot believe we'll soon be celebrating our silver anniversary!
+I cannot believe we’ve already celebrated our silver anniversary!

-Ping and I have two teenage boys, Teddy who is a high school senior and going to college this Fall, and Ethan who will soon be a proud rising 9th grader at East Chapel Hill High.
+Ping and I have two teenage boys, Teddy who is a sophomore in college, and Ethan who is a 10th grader at East Chapel Hill High.

 HOW DID YOU BECOME A FOLLOWER OF CHRIST?